FamilyKeeper Review 2026: Is the App Enough To Protect Your Kids?

 Online guides or forums No

 FamilyKeeper’s customer support is limited.
 Its support teams are available via email and a contact form.
-There's no offer 24/7 customer support or live chat, and the FAQ section leaves a lot to be desired.
+The website advertises 24/7 live support, but there's no live chat, and the FAQs section leaves a lot to be desired.

-When accessing the Help & Support tab from the app, we were directed to the contact form.
+When we accessed the Help & Support tab in the app, we were directed to the contact form.
 For an app dealing with sensitive monitoring features, FamilyKeeper could benefit from more readily available customer support options.

 Top alternatives